mike-thompson-day8/cljsbuild-none-test-seed/README.md

 ```

-You would use phantomjs like this:
+You would use phantomjs at the command line like this:
 ```
 phantomjs test/bin/runner-none.js  compiled/test  compiled/test.js
 ```